bijaykumarpun/bijaykumarpun.github.io/_posts/2020-05-08-event-lookup-system-session-1-and-2.markdown

 title: "Event lookup system; Test Session 1 and 2"
 categories: [programming, laravel, study]
 ---
-> Event Lookup System was our final year college project for Bsc CSIT, batch of 2019.
+> Event Lookup System was our final year college project for our Computer Science program, batch of 2019.

 **Event Lookup System** is a web portal to find events based on date and location.
-It was originally written by [Sushil Kshetri](https://github.com/sushilkshetri) from the ground up and did **all** the coding part.
-Link to the original repository [here](https://github.com/sushilkshetri/event-lookup-system.git) in Github.
+It was originally written by [Sushil Kshetri](https://github.com/) from the ground up and did **all** the coding part.
+Link to the original repository [here](https://github.com/sks/event-lookup-system.git) in Github.
 It's written on top of PHP/Laravel.
 Though the deveopment work ended the day it was submitted for review, here I am, nearly after 12 months talking about it again.
 Part of the team, including me, also were Ashok Basnet and Milan Subedi.
 While Ashok and I worked on the Android part of the same system, it never had the honor of `git push origin master`, so to say.
 Milan, meanwhile, worked on documentation and some frontend part of the project.